LazZiya/TagHelpers/README.md

 ### Json Friendly
-Keep your html code clear by moving all optional settings to appSettings.json, and create different instances for different use cases:
+Keep your html code clean by moving all optional settings to appSettings.json, and create different instances for different use cases:

 appSettings.json:
 ````